Water Polo Scholarships

 Most of the time in this area, the coach is the one who decides who gets which scholarships are awarded.
 Some focus on giving partial scholarships to create a well-rounded team, others focus on giving full scholarships to a few players in order to get the best recruits.

 Because most universities only award partial scholarships for water polo athletes, they encourage students to maintain excellent grades so that they can receive additional academic scholarships.
 Because colleges seek these determined individuals, many water polo teams have the highest GPA’s out of all other sports teams.

 NCAA Men’s Water Polo

-The NCAA, National Collegiate Athletic Association, is the governing body for collegiate water polo.
+The NCAA, National Collegiate Athletic Association, is the governing body for all collegiate sports, including water polo.
 There are other sports programs that are members of the NAIA, but water polo is not one of the represented programs.

 NCAA Women’s Water Polo

 Like the men’s teams, the finest women’s water polo players are on the California teams.
 There are 31 D1 and 10 D2 Women’s Water Polo programs in the NCAA.
 Some of the top women’s programs include: